 It takes just 30 seconds to make amazing chocolate leaves using a bowl of chocolate and a comb!
 Use the leaves to decorate cakes, pies, and cupcakes or simply arrange them on a plate for a super easy dessert!

-A few years ago, I had the opportunity to visit the amazing kitchens at Kakao Chocolate and play at being a chocolatier for a day.
-This meant that, in addition to being trained by a professional chocolatier who actually knew what she was doing, I got to eat all of the chocolate that I wanted all day long—hello, sugar high!
-But one of the coolest things these chocolate magicians taught me was how to make chocolate leaves, using only a bowl of tempered chocolate and a comb.
+A few years ago, I had the opportunity to visit the amazing kitchens at Kakao Chocolate and to play at being a chocolatier for a day.
+This meant that I got to eat all of the chocolate that I wanted all day long—hello, sugar high!

-Start by pouring a long blob of tempered chocolate onto parchment paper.
-If you don’t have parchment paper, regular ol’ wax paper should do just fine.
+Pour some tempered chocolate onto parchment paper.
+If you don’t have parchment paper, regular wax paper is a good substitute.

 Fold the parchment paper up a little to create a slight curve in the leaf.

 Cool in the refrigerator for about thirty minutes.

 When they are done, peel the leaves off the parchment paper.

 How to Store Chocolate Leaves

 If you have tempered the chocolate properly, you can store your chocolate leaves at room temperature in an airtight container.

 For a more realistic looking chocolate leaf, you can paint tempered chocolate onto the veiny side of real, green leaves.
 Before painting with chocolate, wash and dry the leaves thoroughly.
 Also, make sure that the leaves aren’t from poisonous plants like poison ivy or poison oak.